Database Systems Syllabus

 Exams

 All exams are comprehensive.
 The final exam will take place at the scheduled time during finals week.
-Exams will never be collaborative in nature so receiving any form of assistance from anyone other than the instructor is a violation of the academic integrity policy.
+Exams will never be collaborative in nature so receiving any form of assistance from any source other than the instructor is a violation of the academic integrity policy.
 You may only use study aids during the exam if they are expressly allowed by the instructor for that particular exam.

 Students with Disabilities

 An individual with a disability is defined by the Americans with Disabilities Act (ADA) as a “person who has a physical or mental impairment that substantially limits one or more major life activities.”
 Any student with a documented disability may choose to seek accommodations.
 Eligible students seeking accommodation should contact the Director of Undergraduate Advising and Disabilities as soon as possible in the academic term (preferably during the first two weeks of a long semester) for which they are seeking accommodations.
 The director will prepare letters to appropriate faculty members concerning specific, reasonable academic adjustments for the student.
 The student is responsible for delivering accommodation letters and conferring with faculty members.
 Please refer to the most recent version of the Undergraduate Catalog for the complete policy.
-(Carol Krueger, Director of Undergraduate Advising and Disabilities, Office: Sandefer Memorial, 1st floor Academic Advising Center, Phone: 670-5867, Email: disabilityservices@hsutx.edu)
+(Carol Krueger, Director of Undergraduate Advising and Disabilities, Office: Sandefer Memorial, 1st floor Academic Advising Center, Phone: 325-670-5867, Email: disabilityservices@hsutx.edu)

 Student Support